younghwanglocalspace/photo-picker-plus-ios/iOS/PhotoPickerPlus/README.md

 	}
 	-(void)PhotoPickerPlusController:(PhotoPickerPlus *)picker didFinishPickingArrayOfMediaWithInfo: (NSArray*)info{
 	    //place code for when the user picks photos here and do any
 	    //additional work such as removing the picker from the screen }

+	/////////////////////////
+	//  Only Choose Photo  //
+	/////////////////////////

+    -(void)showPhotoPickerPlus{
+	    PhotoPickerPlus *temp = [[PhotoPickerPlus alloc] init];
+	    [temp setDelegate:self];
+    	[temp setSourceType:PhotoPickerPlusSourceTypeLibrary];
+	    self.modalPresentationStyle = UIModalPresentationCurrentContext;
+	    [self presentModalViewController:temp animated:NO];
+	    [temp release];
+	}
+	-(void)PhotoPickerPlusControllerDidCancel:(PhotoPickerPlus *)picker{
+	    //place code for when the user cancels here
+	    //such as removing the picker from the screen
+	}
+	-(void)PhotoPickerPlusController:(PhotoPickerPlus *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info{
+	    //place code for when the user picks a photo here and do any
+	    //additional work such as removing the picker from the screen }
 ```